 Ages 11-15 are when a boy’s choices, both conscious and unconscious, begin to form the foundation of the man he will become.
 Whether a boy’s father died, left the family home, was abusive or is emotionally unavailable, a teenage boy beginning his journey to manhood with no man to guide him may lose his way.
 Coupled with experiencing rapid physical, mental/intellectual, and emotional changes, these years are often considered the most difficult period of adolescence.

 The ages of 11-15 are significant for boys due to the developmental journey, both their brains and bodies undertake.
 The sense of risk and adventure grows at this age and the need to be physically and mentally tested and challenged increases.
 Boys from an early age grow up hearing messages which are often limiting in regards to emotional literacy, such as “man up”, “get a grip” etc. Whereas girls are encouraged from an early age to express their emotions freely, boys often aren’t and if they do, fear they may be judged as being “weak”.
-At Lads Need Dads our approach is to help boys learn that there are many ways to be a man, that is okay to own and express vulnerable feelings and there are many ways to resolve conflict other than the aggressive route.
+At Lads Need Dads our approach is to help boys learn that there are many ways to be a man, that it’s okay to own and express vulnerable feelings and there are many ways to resolve conflict other than the aggressive route.

 Why Lads Need Dads